How to Remove Food Coloring Stains from Clothing

-Using liquid, gel, or powdered food coloring is a great way to enhance your desserts or to add a splash of color to your flowers, but all forms of the dye are highly concentrated and stain fabrics easily.
+Using liquid, gel, or powdered food coloring is a great way to enhance your desserts or to add a splash of color to your flowers, but all forms of the dye are highly concentrated—and therefore, stain fabrics easily.
 Fortunately, you can take at-home measures to remove the stains using supplies you likely already have in your cupboard.
-Food dyes usually dry quickly, so it is essential to treat the stain as soon as possible.
-Remember that you should never put the stained fabric into a hot dryer if the mark is still evident.
-The high heat from a machine dryer can make the dye nearly impossible to remove.

 |Detergent Type||Heavy-duty laundry detergent|